 It’s the kind of thing that can happen to anyone.

 Jennie, Rob and their three children live out west.
 They're hardworking, loving parents, battling to raise their family on shift work.
 They've coped with a drought and two terrible floods in recent years, but it was an ordinary day that nearly broke them.

-A few weeks before the school holidays Jen was on the porch, feeding their baby and supervising her son's homework before dinner.
+A few weeks before the school holidays Jennie was on the porch, feeding their baby and supervising her son's homework before dinner.

-6-year-old Alice, a bright, mischievous bundle of energy, was dancing around in a Christmas angel outfit she'd made herself ("out of my best pillowcases," Jen grins wryly, rolling her eyes).
+Six-year-old Alice, a bright, mischievous bundle of energy, was dancing around in a Christmas angel outfit she'd made herself ("out of my best pillowcases," Jennie grins wryly, rolling her eyes).

 "One minute she was on the grass.
 The next she was falling out of a tree.

 "I could see that she was badly injured.
 That 125km drive to the hospital was the worst of my entire life.
 We're so far from any help, and it seemed to take forever.
 Rob met us there, and we just sat in the waiting room, unable to help, desperately trying to keep it together."

 Eventually, overwhelmed with relief, Jennie and Rob heard Alice had broken bones but her internal organs were intact.
 They could take her home in a fortnight, though she’d need constant care for months.

 "We were so grateful," Jennie says now.
 "So grateful.
 But now it was a different crisis.